-Lightweight sleepers - those weighing under 130lbs - should find the Cocoon Chill comfortable in all positions.
+Lightweight sleepers (those weighing under 130lb) should find the Cocoon Chill comfortable in all positions.
 We think most heavier people will feel comfortable on the Cocoon Chill while sleeping on their back or stomachs.

-However, heavier side sleepers may find that they need more pressure relief, and people who weigh closer to 300lbs may require more support generally than can be offered by a foam mattress.
-In these cases, we would recommend the Cocoon by Sealy Hybrid (opens in new tab) instead - which is deeper at 12 inches, and adds fabric-encased coils for extra firmness and support.
+However, heavier side sleepers may find that they need more pressure relief, and people who weigh closer to 300lb may require more support generally than can be offered by a foam mattress.
+In these cases, we would recommend the hybrid version of this mattress, which is deeper at 12 inches, and adds fabric-encased coils for extra firmness and support.
 Alternatively, read our Saatva Classic mattress review for a luxury medium-firm innerspring hybrid if you want bounce, cooling and your choice of mattress firmness and height.